nandzor/motip-reid-detection/README.md

 ## 🎯 Features

 - **Real-time Detection**: ONNX.js YOLOv8 person detection running directly in the browser
-- **Re-Identification**: Feature-based person matching to maintain consistent IDs
+- **Deep Learning Re-Identification**: State-of-the-Art (SOTA) OSNet-based Re-ID model for accurate person matching
+- **Fallback System**: Automatic fallback to histogram-based features if Re-ID model is not available
 - **60-Second Memory**: Maintains person IDs even when they disappear from camera for up to 60 seconds
 - **Webcam Streaming**: Live video processing with bounding boxes and ID labels
 - **Performance Stats**: Real-time FPS, active tracks, and detection count